MeltemKocak/flutter24_bootcamp/README.md

    * It was decided to use Asana as a project management tool.
    * Daily scrum meetings were held using WhatsApp and Discord applications according to team availability.
    * It was decided to use e-mail for the login system.
-   * It was decided to make the application in dark theme.
+   * It was decided that the main theme of the application would be dark.
    * Due to global targets, it was decided to make designs and applications in English.

 - **Expected point completion within Sprint:**